rramosx11/Professional-README-Generator/readme.md

 ## [Installation](#table-of-contents)

 Please download the files from the link below.
 You can copy these files to a directory in your local computer, or you can also clone it to directory.
 Open the file in VS Code.
-You want to make sure that Inqurier and
+You want to make sure that Inqurier and Node are installed in your directory.

 [Download-Link](https://github.com/rramosx11/Professional-README-Generator)<br>
 [Inquirer-Package](https://www.npmjs.com/package/inquirer)